1911 Australian census: Collection method

+The Rialto building, 497–503 Collins Street, where Knibbs and staff occupied during the census.

 The first Commonwealth Statistician was George Handley Knibbs.
 He began his career as a licensed surveyor in government service.
 On Monday 3 April 1911, census collectors set out all over Australia under mostly clear skies to begin gathering in Australia's first national census forms.
 They covered suburbs to rural towns and the outback.
 They travelled by bike or horse where they had the transport that was needed to cover large areas, however, most travelled by foot.
 Some in Northern Queensland had to find their way through a flooded landscape while others in South Australia had difficulties finding water and fodder for their horses due to droughts.
 They had distributed the forms prior to the census day.

-The Rialto building, 497–503 Collins Street, where Knibbs and staff occupied during the census.

 There was a permanent staff of the 'Bureau of Census and Statistics' which consisted of the Statistician (Knibbs) and many assistants, some young men working as clerks as well as a couple of messenger boys.
 A female typist had joined soon after.
-They worked in the old Rialto Building in Collins Street, Melbourne.
+The bureau was located in the old Rialto Building in Collins Street, Melbourne which at that time the temporary seat of federal government, by 1928, the bureau relocated to Canberra.

 Collectors had to supply their own transport and cover any associated costs such as fodder and petrol.
 They were paid according to their method of transport.
 Collectors on foot were paid ten shilling a day, those on bicycle fifteens shillings a day and those on horse 20 shillings a day.
 Police were used in the days immediately following the census to get travellers, swagmen and campers to provide their information.
 Train conductors and ships' captains were also used as collectors in the 1911 census and several subsequent censuses, to cover people travelling overnight on census night.